13 Bad Cleaning Habits You Didn’t Realize You Had

 This is another easy-to-forget spot to clean, but boy, is it important!
 “Bacteria and germs are super high on light switches,” says Regalbuto.
 They also start looking really grimy and dirty from all that touching.
 “Clean them about once a week, and increase frequency if you or someone in your family is sick.”
 Antibacterial wipes are real heroes for this job.
 Try Clorox Disinfecting Wipes if you can find them in stock; if not, basic disinfectant wipes will get the job done.

-Light switches are among the 11 everyday items you don’t wash nearly enough.
+Light switches are just one of the everyday items you don’t wash nearly enough.

 Using way too much laundry detergent